MALAYSIA COUNTRY GUIDE

 One such neighborhood is KL Sentral, which is a master-planned business district.
 It allows convenient access to elsewhere in Malaysia via the central train station, as well as the airport rail link that takes you to both of Kuala Lumpur’s main airports.

-Property prices are lower in KL Sentral, but you will still find an abundance of hotels, luxury condos, and offices.
+Real estate prices are lower in KL Sentral, but you will still find an abundance of hotels, condos, and commercial office buildings.

 Plus, thanks to its proximity to the airport, this is another location that attracts numerous expats, making it easier for you to connect with peers.
-You’ll still have to deal with the noise of construction, tourists, and a very active public transit though.
+You’ll still deal with the noise of construction and a very active public transit though.

 If you’re more interested in the suburban lifestyle, Damansara, Bangsar, and Mont Kiara are all about a 15 minute drive from the city center.